Motivic homological stability of configuration spaces: Quotient and stacky quotient

 \section{Quotient and stacky quotient}

 Let $X$ be a smooth scheme over $S$ and $G$ be a finite group acting on the right on $X$.
 We denote by $X/G$ the quotient of $X$ by $G$ in the category of smooth schemes whenever it exists.
+A sufficient condition for this to be true is for $X$ to be a quasi-projective variety (by \cite[\href{https://stacks.math.columbia.edu/tag/07S7}{Tag 07S7}]{stacksproject}) and the action of $G$ to be free.

 We denote by $[X/G]$ the ``stacky quotient'' of $X$ by $G$.
-This is a simplicial object in the category of smooth schemes given by
+This is a simplicial object in the category of smooth $S$-schemes given by

 This is the nerve of the translation groupoid of the action of $G$ on $X$.